*This post was from 3 houses ago (a.k.a. as “The Lion House“). Because I still get so many questions about this project, I’ve updated this post.*

-When we first looked at this home (before we bought it), I was rather turned off by the staircase.
-It was carpeted in dirty gray berber carpet which wrapped around the edges, suggesting mere yellow pine underneath.
+When we first looked at this home, I was rather turned off by the staircase.
+It was carpeted in dirty gray Berber carpet which wrapped around the edges, suggesting mere yellow pine underneath.
 It was almost a deal-breaker.
 I knew I’d be painting stairs sooner than later.

 Because the stairs are clearly visible from the foyer and family room, we had to do something, but without breaking the bank.
 So I got busy (understatement).